What is ECNL? Everything You Need to Know

 ECNL Regional Leagues

-The last item we want to touch on is the relatively new ECNL Regional League (ECRL).
+The last item I want to touch on is the relatively new ECNL Regional League (ECRL).
 ECRL is a group of leagues that operate under the ECNL umbrella.

 This is a great move by ECNL to expand the footprint for youth soccer while maintaining the same standards.